-We talked to Mark Sitkowski of Design Simulation Systems about cybersecurity and here is what he said about it.
+Mark Sitkowski of Design Simulation Systems tells us about cybersecurity innovation.

 First of all, how are you and your family doing in these COVID-19 times?

 Mark Sitkowski: We’re all either working from home or studying from home, so as long as we don’t trip over each other, it’s not a bad experience.

 Tell us about you, your career, how you founded Design Simulation Systems.

 Mark Sitkowski: After some years of doing contract development work for financial institutions, Telcos, and others, I wrote code for a cybersecurity company.